davetron5000/daves-resume/README.markdown

 Key Achievements:

 + Successfully migrated configuration management system from RCS to CVS
-+ Designed and created a build system for building company's core products on several versions of UNIX, MS-Windows, and OS/2.
-This simplified the maintenance and overall cost of deployment of their core products.
++ Designed and created a build system for building company's core products on several versions of UNIX, MS-Windows, and OS/2; reduced the cost of maintenance and deployment of company's core products
-+ Worked on Department of Education financial aid form processing system to send and receive data between company's product and DOE mainframe.
++ Contributed to Department of Education financial aid form processing system to send and receive data between company's product and DOE mainframe
-+ Refactored and then maintained a low-level image manipulation library in C
++ Refactored and maintained a low-level image manipulation library in C

 ## Education